6 Benefits of Content Curation

 As such, you should be able to set up a consistent schedule to share curated content on your website, whether it’s weekly or bi-weekly.
 By having a consistent schedule in place, your readers will know when to check out your site for newly-released content.

 I get it: curating content manually can be time-consuming and overwhelming.
 Not everybody has the time to endlessly scroll through Google or industry websites searching for quality content to curate.

 Fortunately, there are several tools available for your business to take advantage of.
 These include:

-- BuzzSumo – Allows you to find the most shared content and key influencers in your unique industry.
-BuzzSumo is also a great way to leverage social media in your content curation process, since that’s where you’ll likely find a lot of the influential content you’re hoping to share.
+- BuzzSumo – The tool allows you to find the most shared content and key influencers in your unique industry.
+BuzzSumo is also a great way to leverage social media in your content curation process since that’s where you’ll likely find a lot of the influential content you’re hoping to share.